-- (1) At the date of adoption of this Constitution, the Company has the following classes of membership - (a) Ordinary Members; - (b) Directors; - (c) Honorary Life Members; and - (d) Donor Members. - (2) Ordinary Members are those persons invited by the Directors, in their absolute discretion, and who accept the appointment by completing and signing a written application for membership and paying the annual subscription fee for Ordinary Members. - (3) Honorary Life Members are those persons elected by an ordinary resolution at a general meeting on the recommendation of the Board for outstanding service to the Company, such recommendation to state the reasons prompting its submission. - (4) Donor Members are those persons who have made donations to the Company, to the cumulative value determined by the Board, who have been invited by the Directors, in their absolute discretion, and who accept the appointment. - (5) The Directors may create any other class of associate membership with specified rights or privileges approved by the Board. - (6) A person may belong to more than one class of membership. - (7) Where a person belongs to more than one classes of membership, they may only exercise voting rights associated with one class. - (8) Subject to subrule (5), members are entitled to all the rights and privileges of membership of the Company, which includes the rights and privileges conferred on members by - (a) law; - (b) this Constitution; - (c) approval of a resolution of the Company in general meeting; and - (d) determinations of the Board from time to time. - (9) Except to the extent provided in this Constitution to the contrary, the rights and privileges of members of each class of membership are the same. - (10) The number of members of any class is not limited unless otherwise approved by resolution at a general meeting.
+- (1) At the date of adoption of this Constitution, the Company has the following classes of membership - (a) Ordinary Members; and - (b) Honorary Life Members. - (2) Ordinary Members are those persons invited by the Directors, in their absolute discretion, and who accept the appointment by completing and signing a written application for membership and paying the annual subscription fee for Ordinary Members. - (3) Honorary Life Members are those persons elected by an ordinary resolution at a general meeting on the recommendation of the Board for outstanding service to the Company, such recommendation to state the reasons prompting its submission. - (4) The Directors may create any other class of associate membership with specified rights or privileges approved by the Board. - (5) A person may belong to more than one class of membership. - (6) Where a person belongs to more than one classes of membership, they may only exercise voting rights associated with one class. - (7) Subject to subrule (4), members are entitled to all the rights and privileges of membership of the Company, which includes the rights and privileges conferred on members by - (a) law; - (b) this Constitution; - (c) approval of a resolution of the Company in general meeting; and - (d) determinations of the Board from time to time. - (8) Except to the extent provided in this Constitution to the contrary, the rights and privileges of members of each class of membership are the same. - (9) The number of members of any class is not limited unless otherwise approved by resolution at a general meeting.